yafira/nyc-ttp/Bootcamp/Assignments/City & Zip Search API/README.md

 - Provide the city name in the url and you will receive a JSON response with an array containing a list of all zip codes for that city: http://ctp-zip-api.herokuapp.com/city/SPRINGFIELD

 ## Required Tasks:
-•	Implement a City Search field that takes city names, -- it should allow city names to be entered in upper, lower, or mixed case letters <br>
+•	Implement a City Search field that takes city names, <br>
+-- it should allow city names to be entered in upper, lower, or mixed case letters <br>
 •	Display all zip codes received from the API <br>
 •	Display all states where the city was found in the API <br>
 •	Group received zip codes by state <br>
 •	Display city details for each Zip code <br>

+## Improvements:
+•	Link City & Zip search